-- Sections 2100, 2200 and 2300 apply to the valuation of the insurance contract liabilities and of the reinsurance recoverables in an insurer's financial statements when the intent is that those statements be in accordance with accounting principles generally accepted in Canada.
-Effective for financial years beginning on or after January 1, 2011, the Canadian Institute of Chartered Accountants Handbook will contain both Canadian generally accepted accounting principles applicable to publicly accountable enterprises (being International Financial Reporting Standards incorporated into the Canadian Institute of Chartered Accountants Handbook) and Canadian generally accepted accounting principles applicable to private enterprises. - Part 2000 does not apply to post-employment benefit plans covered by the Practice-Specific Standards for Post-Employment Benefit Plans and does not apply to personal injury compensation plans covered by the Practice-Specific Standards for Public Personal Injury Compensation Plans. - .02 Section 2100 applies to all kinds of insurance. - .02.1 Sections 2200 and 2300, following, apply respectively to property and casualty insurance, and life and health (accident and sickness) insurance; that is, to insurance with respect to the life and health of persons other than corporations.
+- .00 Part 1000 applies to work within the scope of this section 2100. - .01 Sections 2100, 2200 and 2300 apply to the valuation of the insurance contract liabilities and of the reinsurance recoverables in an insurer's financial statements when the intent is that those statements be in accordance with accounting principles generally accepted in Canada.
+Effective for financial years beginning on or after January 1, 2011, the Canadian Institute of Chartered Accountants Handbook will contain both Canadian generally accepted accounting principles applicable to publicly accountable enterprises (being International Financial Reporting Standards incorporated into the Canadian Institute of Chartered Accountants Handbook) and Canadian generally accepted accounting principles applicable to private enterprises. - .01.1 Part 2000 does not apply to post-employment benefit plans covered by the Practice-Specific Standards for Post-Employment Benefit Plans and does not apply to personal injury compensation plans covered by the Practice-Specific Standards for Public Personal Injury Compensation Plans. - .02 Section 2100 applies to all kinds of insurance. - .02.1 Sections 2200 and 2300, following, apply respectively to property and casualty insurance, and life and health (accident and sickness) insurance; that is, to insurance with respect to the life and health of persons other than corporations.

-Sometimes, however, techniques described in one section may be useful for the insurance to which the other section applies.
+.03 Sometimes, however, techniques described in one section may be useful for the insurance to which the other section applies.
 For example, while a simple technique is usually appropriate for valuation of life and health insurance claim liabilities, the more sophisticated techniques for valuation of property and casualty insurance claim liabilities may be appropriate for life and health insurance whose claim development is complex.
 Another example is that a simple technique may be appropriate for travel insurance and other short-term policies sold by property and casualty insurers.